Macedonian Ruins

 Some Pharisees came to Jesus, testing Him and asking, "Is it lawful for a man to send away his wife for any reason at all?" . . .They said to Him, "Why then did Moses command to GIVE HER A CERTIFICATE OF DIVORCE AND SEND her AWAY?"
 He said to them, "Because of your hardness of heart Moses permitted you to send away your wives; but from the beginning it has not been this way.
 And I say to you, whoever sends away his wife, except for lewd behaviour (porneia), and marries another woman commits adultery."
 (Matthew 19:3, 7-9)

-The Pharisees' question shows that practice of that day seems to have been simplified to the one-step of just sending the wife away and yet they acknowledge the two-step process.
-Jesus takes them back to what was scriptural—the only reason permitted for divorce was porneia which is not adultery because adultery doesn't require a divorce.
-As mentioned earlier porneia refers to some sort of unfaithfulness or indecency.
-Jesus adds that if the man, who is only separated remarries, he commits adultery.
+The Pharisees' question shows that their practice seems to have been simplified to the one-step of just sending the wife away, and yet they acknowledge the two-step process.
+Jesus takes them back to what was scriptural—the only reason permitted for divorce was porneia, which, again, is not adultery because adultery doesn't require a divorce.
+As mentioned earlier, porneia refers to some unfaithfulness or indecency.
+Jesus adds that if the man, who is only separated, remarries, he commits adultery.

-Paul too, gives some advice about marriage and again I've added and underlined the literal translation:
+Paul, too, gives marriage advice, and again, I've added and underlined the literal translation:

-Here he uses the Greek word aphiemi, which means to send away5, abandon, leave behind.
-Greek is a very exacting language, unlike English.
+Here, he uses the Greek word aphiemi, which means to 'send away,'5 Greek is a very exacting language, unlike English.
 It has five distinct words for different types of love.
-English has just love--we love hotdogs, shoes, pets, our sister, spouse, sunshine, etc. It is a blatant error to translate aphiemi as divorce.
+English has just love—we love hotdogs, shoes, pets, our sister, spouse, sunshine, etc. For this reason, it is a blatant error to translate aphiemi as divorce.

-In other places aphiemi is translated forgive.
-Another blatant error based on the sloppy English language/translation.
-Try using that translation in the verse above..."a husband must not forgive his wife."
-Does that work (see the article God Cannot Forgive Sin)?
+In other places, aphiemi is translated as 'forgive,' which is another blatant error based on the sloppy English language/translation.
+In the verses above, Paul writes, "And a man must not (aphiemi) his wife."
+Try using 'forgive' in that place. (see the article God Cannot Forgive Sin)

 For Paul to forbid divorce, as most modern translations read, would be to nullify what God permitted through Moses.
 That cannot be.

-While meeting with a couple struggling with marriage difficulties, each began to list the faults of the other, so I stopped them and invited them to tell me what they knew to be their own faults or shortcomings in these difficulties.
-I waited three or four minutes surrounded in total silence—neither knew what to say.
-We can only experience forgiveness when we confess our faults, not when we confess the faults of others faults (usually called "the blame game").
+While meeting with a couple struggling with marriage difficulties, each began listing the faults of the other.
+I stopped them and invited each one to tell me where they failed or missed the mark.
+I waited three or four minutes in total silence—neither knew what to say.
+We can only experience forgiveness when we confess our faults, not when we confess the faults of others (usually called "the blame game").

 We would do well to work on changing the only heart to which we can affect change when we surrender our heart to the Spirit of Holiness.

-A softening of our heart toward the other and avoiding expectations are by far a preferred solution to marriage difficulties, but where that is not a consideration, or if aggression or abuse is involved, a properly executed divorce is in harmony with scripture.
+Softening our heart toward the other and avoiding expectations are the preferred solutions to marriage difficulties.
+Still, where that is not a consideration, or if aggression or abuse is involved, a properly executed divorce is in harmony with scripture.

-Separation is not a divorce, and as such even dating a separated individual is dating a married individual, and this equates to marital unfaithfulness.
-Divorce without both the separation and a writ of divorce, is not divorce.
+Separation is not a divorce, and as such, dating a separated individual is dating a married individual, which equates to marital unfaithfulness.
+Divorce without both the separation and a certificate of divorce is not divorce.
 Never confuse what the world, the legal system, or the church allows with what God requires.
-God does not compromise
+God does not compromise.

-Divorce is an emotionally damaging step to take and never to be taken lightly, and especially when children are involved, the damage goes on for generations.
-God can heal our relationships if we are willing to surrender our hearts and lives to him for change.
-Please ensure that every other option is exhausted before turning to divorce, it is a terrible solution.
+Divorce is an emotionally damaging step to take and never to be taken lightly, especially when children are involved.
+The damage goes on for generations.
+God can heal our relationships if we surrender our hearts and lives to him for change.
+Please ensure that every other option is exhausted before turning to divorce.
+It is a terrible solution.

 1 Deuteronomy 24:1